 Share your plans ahead of time: A healthy co-parenting relationship starts with open and honest communication.
 It’s always a good idea to provide your proposed travel plans to your former spouse well in advance of your trip, says Boutet.
 The plan should include the dates of travel, the mode of transportation, including flight or train itinerary and details, the address and phone number of where you will be staying, and how to reach the children throughout your travels.

 Be prepared: The last thing you want to endure on vacation is any stress or complications from unexpected hiccups related to taking your children somewhere without your ex-spouse, says Boutet.
 Remember to pack your kids’ passports, birth certificates and health insurance cards.
 You will also need to get a travel note signed in advance expressing your ex’s permission in writing.
 The Government of Canada has sample letters available here.
-Occasionally a border guard will ask for a notarized letter, so if you’re nervous about that, you might want to go the extra mile and see a notary public.
+Occasionally a border guard will ask for a notarized letter, so if you’re nervous about that, you might want to go the extra mile and see a notary public who offers this service.

 Communication is key: Put yourself in your ex-spouse’s shoes and remember to keep them well informed while you’re away.
 Agree in advance about the frequency of contact with your children during the trip.
 While constant phone calls or texts could interfere with your ability to get into a groove on your vacation, I’ve found that sending a few photos by text or email is good thing for both the kids and their dad.
 It helps them feel like their father is in on the experience to some extent, and he takes real joy in seeing that they’re having an enriching experience.
 If things are particularly tense for you right now, setting expectations prior to your travels will give both parents peace of mind.
 It’s also important for the children involved to feel safe and comfortable while their travelling, says Boutet.
 “They will feel better knowing they can contact their mom or dad if they feel like it.”